J0e-Quan/landing-page/README.md

 ## Technologies used:
  - HTML for basic page layout
  - CSS for styling and organisation with Flexbox
- - Self-hosted fonts (Inter for headings, Outfit for body text)
+ - Self-hosted fonts (Inter for headings, Urbanist for body text)
  - Git for version control

 ## Key features: